OmarBaltaji/NextCut/NextCut/README.md

     9. Create a Firebase project:<br/>
         - Go to the Authentication section and enable authentication with email and password get the Firebase Credentials file (json file)<br/>
         - From Firebase navigate to Project settings -> Service accounts -> Generate a new private key -> Generate Key.<br/>
-        - Open the downloaded file and copy and paste it to the firebase credentials file (json file) in the project.<br/>
+        - Open the downloaded file and copy and paste it to the firebase credentials file (json file) in the project.
+        <br/><br/>
      The file should look like:<br/>
      <pre>
         {  <br/>